 There are several ways to generate speech in ElevenLabs.
 The easiest way to get started is to use one of their premade AI voices.
 However, let's check out the voice library just a bit.
 This is what makes ElevenLabs so powerful; it has a huge library of community-created voices you can use; gentle voices for audiobooks, energetic voices for social media, and more serious ones for professional videos.
 You can even recreate your own voice by uploading an audio recording.

-To import any of these voices to your library, click Add to VoiceLab:
+To import any of these voices to your account, click Add to My Voices:

-Return to the VoiceLab page, where you can find the newly added voice.
+Return to the "My voices" page, and under Community, you'll see that the voice has been added.
 You will be able to specify this voice by its ID further on in this tutorial.
 Click the ID button for now and keep it somewhere for later:

 You'll also need your ElevenLabs API key.
 You can find it by clicking on your profile icon at the bottom left.
 Then, click Profile + API key: